SakethGanji/dsa-backend/INFRASTRUCTURE_REFACTORING_PLAN.md

 ## Overview
 This document outlines the plan to reorganize the infrastructure folder for better modularity, clarity, and extensibility.

+## Completed Steps
+✅ **Services Separation (Completed)**
+- All services have been moved from `src/infrastructure/services/` to `src/services/` as a separate top-level module
+- All imports have been updated to use `src.services` instead of `src.infrastructure.services`
+- The `src/services/__init__.py` has been updated to export all required services
+- Total files migrated: 10 service files + 2 subdirectories (file_processing, statistics)

+## Remaining Infrastructure to Refactor
+The following infrastructure components still need to be reorganized:
+- **External adapters** (auth, storage, cache, config) - currently in `src/infrastructure/external/`
+- **Postgres persistence layer** - currently in `src/infrastructure/postgres/`

 ## Target Structure
 ```
 infrastructure/